 Choosing to refinance your home is a big step, and you should really think about the positives and negatives of doing so.
 The HARP refinancing program does offer many positive points for homeowners looking to refinance.

-Again, this will depend on your credit score and your payment history, but you could qualify for lower terms over the life of your mortgage.
+Better Mortgage Terms: Again, this will depend on your credit score and your payment history, but you could qualify for lower rates over the life of your mortgage.
 You could get free refinancing and lower interest rates when you refinance.
 This has the potential to save you a great deal of money.